MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 provides configuration, including measurement intervals and schedules of FM job execution.

-The Fault Management Jobs should result in Fault Management Collections (Reports) that will provide the Buyer/Client with fault indicator results.
+The Fault Management Jobs produce Fault Management Collections (Reports) that will provide the Buyer/Client with fault indicator results.

 There are three types of Fault Management Job: